IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 - Chaincode functions are dependent on actually be found inside your Go chaincode
 - My advice is to build your chaincode off of the Marble Application one.
 This way you get the basic CRUD functions below:

-### chaincode.deploy(func, args, [options], [enrollID], [callback])
+### chaincode.deploy(func, args, [options], [enrollId], [callback])
 Deploy the chaincode.
 Call GoLang function named 'func' and feed it 'args'.
 Usually "args" is an array of strings.
-The `enrollID` parameter should be the desired secure context enrollID that has already been registered against the selected peer.
+The `enrollId` parameter should be the desired secure context enrollId that has already been registered against the selected peer.
-If left `null` the SDK will use a known enrollID for the selected peer. (this is only relevant in a permissioned network)
+If left `null` the SDK will use a known enrollId for the selected peer. (this is only relevant in a permissioned network)

 Options:
 - **save_path** = save the [Chaincode Summary File](#ccsf) to 'save_path'.